ooni/ooni.org/content/install/cli/macos.md

 ---
-title: Install OONI Probe on macOS
+title: Install OONI Probe CLI on macOS
 description: How to install the OONI Probe CLI on macOS
 platform: cli
 ---